Unlocking the Power of Scalability: Analyzing the Versity S3 Gateway’s Scale-Out Performance

 Test environment

 The testing environment comprised of a five-system cluster running a Versity S3 Gateway instance on each system.
-The setup was designed to test the Gateway’s performance against the distributed ScoutFS backend filesystem.
+The setup was designed to test the Gateway’s performance against the ScoutFS backend filesystem, which is run on shared block storage.

 For these tests, the raw performance numbers are highly dependent on the ScoutFS backend filesystem, primarily the storage hardware connected to the test cluster.
 The important characterization the team is looking for is a linear increase in aggregate performance as they increase the total number of gateways.
 So, the best case would be each gateway contributing 100% of the case of the single gateway as the number of gateway systems increases.